jeanmathieupotvin/digest/README.md

 # Documentation

-The official documentation is available [here]().

 Code documentation is based on JSDoc 3.
-Run the command line below to generate documentation files.
+It is fully available [here](https://docs.potvin.xyz/digest).
+You can also run the command line below to generate all documentation files.

 ```bash
 npm run doc